 The purpose of IPReg’s Education Review is to ensure that qualification routes into the trade mark attorney and patent attorney professions remain high-quality, accessible, sustainable and responsive to current and projected changes in professional practice, employer and consumer needs.

-The Review is taking a ‘fundamentals approach’ to explore what needs to inform its proposals for any change and its eventual outputs and outcomes.
+The Review is taking a ‘fundamentals approach’ to explore what needs to inform the Review, its proposals for any change, and its eventual outputs and outcomes.
 This includes to understand changes in each profession’s scope of practice.
-The Review will initially explore the professional competencies, or capabilities, required for contemporary practice in each profession at the point of registration, informed by stakeholder insights and feedback on the changing needs of employers, consumers and models of service delivery.
+The Review will initially explore the professional competencies or capabilities required for contemporary practice in each profession at the point of registration, informed by stakeholder insights and feedback on the changing needs of employers, consumers and models of service delivery.

-The Review will build on indications of changing need to identify whether and how qualification routes need to change.
-It will also consider whether and how IPReg accreditation requirements and processes need to be updated to reflect these changing needs.
+The Review will build on the above to identify whether and how qualification routes need to change to respond to changing needs, as well as how IPReg accreditation requirements and processes need to be updated to reflect changing needs.

-The Review hinges on securing stakeholder input and feedback.
-Information on responding to our Call for Evidence and Feedback is available here.
-The findings and outcomes of previous reviews of the professions’ qualification routes will also be used to inform this Review.
+The purpose and scope of the Review hinges on securing stakeholder input and feedback.
+The findings and outcomes of previous reviews of the professions' qualification routes can also valuably inform this Review.

 What is IPReg’s role in education?